databrickslabs/ucx/README.md

 # Table migration commands

-These commands are vital part of [table migration workflow](#Table-Migration) process and require the [assessment workflow](#assessment-workflow) and [group migration workflow](#group-migration-workflow) to be completed.
+These commands are vital part of [table migration process](#Table-Migration) process and require the [assessment workflow](#assessment-workflow) and [group migration workflow](#group-migration-workflow) to be completed.
 See the [migration process diagram](#migration-process) to understand the role of the table migration commands in